premchander-revature/interviewquestions/.NET FULL STACK/Nodejs.md

 <blockquote>

 Globally installed packages/dependencies are stored in /npm directory.
-Such dependencies can be used in CLI (Command Line Interface) function of any node.js but can not be imported using require() in Node application directly.
+Such dependencies can be used in CLI (Command Line Interface) function of any node.js but cannot be imported using require() in the Node application directly.
 To install a Node project globally use `-g flag`.

 </blockquote>